TheMEMOLab/Bio326-NMBU/Doc/02_Polishing.md

 ```

+Wait for the Racon job to finish.
+It should take less than an hour.

 <table><tr><td>

 #### Assembly-stats progress check on Racon results

-Before we continue we should check how the Racon polisher has changed our assembly.
+Let's check how Racon has improved our Flye assembly.

 ```bash